renewablefunding/codechallenge/README.md

 1. Feel free to use any resources you want (books, online resources, etc.) - this is not a test of what esoteric formulae you have memorized.
 If you have any issues connecting to the internet, please let us know.
 1. Include instructions for setting up and running your application.

-Feel free to email us at [codechallenge@renewfinancial.com](codechallenge@renewfinancial.com) if you have any questions.

 ## Project Description

 Imagine that Renewable Funding has just acquired a new company, Dr. Deal-a-Day's "Deal a Day" (dot com).
 Unfortunately, the company uses a plain text file store their data.
 We need to create a way for the new subsidiary to import their data into a database.
 Your task is to create a web interface that accepts file uploads, [normalizes the data](https://en.wikipedia.org/wiki/Database_normalization), and then stores it in a relational database.